Photoelectric Effect Calculator

 - Ideal, clean surface: Real materials may have oxide layers, impurities, or surface roughness that change the effective work function.
 The calculator assumes a perfectly clean and uniform surface.

-- Single-photon emission: The model assumes that each photoelectron is produced by a single photon, with no multiphoton processes.
+- Single-photon emission: The calculation assumes that each photoelectron is produced by a single photon, with no multiphoton processes.
 At very high intensities or with ultrashort pulses, more complex behavior can occur.

 - Monochromatic light: The formulas assume that the light has a single well-defined wavelength or frequency.
 Real sources (like lamps or the sun) often have a spectrum of wavelengths; the calculator does not model full spectra.